By Roger Spooner

 It might seem that the idea of returning to the Land of Israel had been part of the Jewish people’s spiritual beliefs from time immemorial….
 But there was an essential difference between this yearning and Zionism. … Instead of passively awaiting the coming of the Messiah, the Jewish people would take their fate into their own hands and transform their situation through their own action”.

 Theodor Herzl, who could be looked on as a founder of political Zionism, grew up in the environment of anti-Jewish pogroms post 1881 following the assassination of Tsar Alexander II.
 As a journalist he covered the Dreyfus affair in Paris where Dreyfus a Jewish captain in the French army was wrongly convicted of spying for Germany.
 Herzl returned to Vienna and wrote Der Judenstaat.
 [The Jewish State].
-He tried to meet the Kaiser but failed.

 Lewis writes: ‘In a remarkably short time, Herzl moved from being an obscure Jewish writer to the international stage’